rust-lang/rust/text/0000-erfc-post-build-contexts.md

 Documentation tests are somewhat special, in that they cannot easily be expressed as `TokenStream` manipulations.
-In the first instance, the right thing to do is probably to have an implicitly defined post-build context called `doctest` which is included in the post-build context set `test` by default (as proposed above).
+In the first instance, the right thing to do is probably to have an implicitly defined framework called `doctest` which is included in the testing set `test` by default (as proposed above).

 Another argument for punting on doctests is that they are intended to demonstrate code that the user of a library would write.
 They're there to document *how* something should be used, and it then makes somewhat less sense to have different "ways" of running them.

-## Translating existing cargo test flags

-Today, `cargo test` takes a number of flags such as `--lib`, `--test foo`, and `--doc`.
-As it would be a breaking change to change these, cargo should recognize them and map to the appropriate post-build contexts.

-Furthermore, `cargo test` lets you pick a single testing target via `--test`, and `cargo bench` via `--bench`.
-We'll need to create an agnostic flag for `cargo context` (we cannot use `--target` because it is already used for the target architecture, and `--test` is too specific for tests). `--post-build-target` is one rather verbose suggestion.

-We also need to settle on a command name, `cargo context` and `cargo post-build` don't quite capture what's going on.

 ## Standardizing the output